EthanMuchnik/Cube-Language-Interpreter/documentation/1-Intro/1-File-Formatting.md

        ........
 ```

-Every Single cube File contains 6 squares that are a certain size by a certain size arranged in this way with periods seperating them.
-The size of these squares is dependent on the number in the very top left of the proram that most be between 1 and 9 inclusive.
+Every single cube file contains 6 squares that are a certain size arranged in this way with periods seperating them.
+The size of these squares is dependent on the number in the very top left of the proram that must be between 1 and 9 inclusive.
 The words in each of the boxes are not actually present in cube code and are simply comments to illustrate which side is which.

 ### The Cursor